There is not much to see in my opinion. You should be done in four or five days tops.

 I tweet about Cambodia, feel free to follow me on twitter @tropasiatravel

-Have a great time in Cambodia. over 6 years ago
+Have a great time in Cambodia. about 9 years ago

 If you're interested in seeing/supporting local sites and businesses, I recommend checking out this guidebook: http://friendshipwithcambodia.org/programs-education.php.
 It takes you a little bit off the beaten track.
 Plus, it highlights local businesses that are socially responsible (i.e. do not support prostitution, use resources ethically, support street children in a responsible manner, etc).

-(Disclaimer: The friend who gave me this guidebook before I went to Cambodia volunteers with the organization that publishes it.) over 6 years ago
+(Disclaimer: The friend who gave me this guidebook before I went to Cambodia volunteers with the organization that publishes it.) about 9 years ago